java-freshman/deep-learning-models/README.md

 - fine tuning of the YOLO-V3 model: <em>according to [keras-yolo3](https://github.com/qqwweee/keras-yolo3)</em>;

 - results analysis.
-  * download top 10 best sale categories of the GS clothing;
+  * crawl top 10 best sale categories of the GS clothing (in total 641,262 pics);
+  * trained YOLO-V3 model performance:
+  the label ACC is not good, however we care more about the bndbox because what we need in current project is to crop the target objects out of the original images correctly.
+From the following table we can see that the bndbox ACC is high for all available categories except the dress category.
+After carefully analysis, this is mostly due to confusion between the skirt and dress.

 | category | image number | label ACC | bndbox ACC |
 | :-------:  | :-------: | :-------: | :-------: |
 | t-shirt  | 205660 | | |